quir1869/quir1869/README.md

 <div align = 'center'>
 <h1>Hobbies 🏊‍♂️🚴🏃‍♂️</h1>
   Running, biking, swimming, skiing - anything outside or where I'm exploring new activities and places!
-Currently training for an Ironman in Kalmar, Sweden
+Completed an Ironman in Sweden 🎉

 </div>

 <!--